DistrictOfJoban/JCM-Docs/docs/dev/pids/scripted/tut/index.md

 [Scripting] Hello World ^^
 ```

 Notice how the message is printed 2 times?
-That's because PIDS in JCM (and MTR for that matter) are constructed in a way where each side is drawn separately.
+That's because PIDS in JCM (and MTR mod for that matter) are constructed in a way where each side is drawn separately.

 Therefore a normal PIDS would call the `create` function 2 times.
 This is normal behavior, you didn't do anything wrong!